 So here are the three main types of alternative finance you need to know about.

-Peer to peer finance (peer-to-peer or P2P) works in a similar way to the ‘invoice trading’ platforms, with businesses needing finance on one side, and investors who lend money on the other.
+Peer to peer finance (peer-to-peer, P2P/PtP lending) works in a similar way to the ‘invoice trading’ platforms, with businesses needing finance on one side, and investors who lend money on the other.
 The finance provider simply provides a website and credit-checking service that connects the two communities.
+Peer to peer business lending has now become an incredibly popular form of business finance, and investors are constantly funding companies so business operations can run smoothly on a regular basis.

 In practice, businesses can access a term loan without going through their bank.
 That means:

-Remember, unlike your bank, an alternative finance provider should be able to process your entire application online and over the phone.
+Remember, unlike your bank, alternative lenders and peer to peer loan companies should be able to process your entire application online and over the phone.
 They’ll be available to chat if you need help and, unlike your bank, won’t keep you on hold for hours.

 P2P finance companies include Funding Circle and RateSetter, although there are many new names also popping up as the sector grows.

 If you’re unsure which companies to trust, a good guide is to stick to members of the trade body, the ‘Peer-to-Peer Finance Association’, a list of which you can find here.
-Their strict guidelines mean P2P finance company members must adhere to certain codes of conduct.
+Their strict guidelines mean P2P finance company members must adhere to certain codes of conduct , so it's no wonder that P2P business lending is a popular, safe financing option.

 The second category we’ll look at is perhaps one that you’ve heard of.